MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/use-call-analytics-to-troubleshoot-poor-call-quality.md

 description: "Use per-user call analytics details about devices, networks, and connectivity to troubleshoot user problems with Microsoft Teams calls and meetings."
 ---

-# Use per-user call analytics to troubleshoot poor call quality
+# Use call analytics to troubleshoot poor call quality

 This article explains how to use call analytics to troubleshoot poor Microsoft Teams call or meeting quality for individual users if you're a Teams admin or a Teams communications support specialist or engineer.